 In summary, our results suggest that a one percent increase in the number of textile exporters in a Bangladeshi city that previously matched with a U.S. importer results in a 0.15% increase in the likelihood of a match between an exporter and the same buyer for the first time.
 Comparison with existing evidence suggests that this effect is economically significant.
-We argue that exporter presence in the neighborhood lowers partner-specific fixed costs of matching, and engenders information spillovers.
-We also present evidence of positive partner-specific export spillovers that vary with both exporter and importer characteristics.
-Spillovers are weaker in more competitive environments and dissipate once exporter presence reaches a certain threshold.
+We argue that exporter presence in the neighborhood lowers partner-specific fixed costs of matching, and facilitates information sharing.
+We also present evidence that these effects vary with both exporter and importer characteristics.
+Network effects are weaker in more competitive environments and dissipate once exporter presence reaches a certain threshold.